This is especially true for:

 An experienced agency partner should have a publisher development team that has established relationships with a wide variety of affiliates – traditional and non-traditional.
 What's more, the publisher development team should be able to provide the in-house team with strategic ideas for new ways that these partners could add value their affiliate programme.

 Navigating the complexities of affiliate technology providers, be they affiliate networks or Software as a Service platforms, can be an overwhelming endeavor for many affiliate managers.

 Providing an in-house affiliate team with agnostic guidance on the various technology platforms, including their unique features, capabilities and reporting processes, can save in-house teams significant time and frustration.

-An affiliate agency can also provide strategic recommendations to an in-house affiliate team for how to best utilize the affiliate technology to optimize commissioning, improve partner communications and make refinements based on the unique attribution and incrementality data of the affiliate program as it matures.
+An affiliate agency can also provide strategic recommendations to an in-house affiliate team for how to best utilise the affiliate technology to optimise commissioning, improve partner communications and make refinements based on the unique attribution and incrementality data of the affiliate programme as it matures.

 Like in most marketing channels, performance needs to be tracked, measured, evaluated and reported on in affiliate marketing so that informed, data-driven decisions can be made for how to improve outcomes.

 Typically, in-house teams only have insight into their own metrics, which usually consist of clicks, revenue, average order value and conversion rates, to name a few.
 While an affiliate agency also evaluates that data, they can provide in-house teams with greater perspective on performance across the whole industry.